gemmarx/unicode-jp-rs/readme.md

 - ascii2wide(&str) -> String
 convert normal ASCII characters into Wide-alphanumeric  [A -> Ａ]

+- half2full(&str) -> String
+convert Half-width-kana into normal Katakana with diacritical marks separated  [ｱﾞﾊﾟ -> ア゙パ]
+This method is simple, but tends to cause troubles when rendering.
+In such a case, use half2kana() or execute vsmark2{full|half|combi} as post process.

+- half2kana(&str) -> String
+convert Half-width-kana into normal Katakana with diacritical marks combined  [ｱﾞﾊﾟ -> アﾞパ]

+- combine(&str) -> String
+combine base characters and diacritical marks on Hiragana/Katakana [かﾞハ゜ -> がパ]

 - hira2kata(&str) -> String
 convert Hiragana into Katakana  [あ -> ア]